Squeezing More Value Out of SSAS

 A few minutes after we left Map Rock, off to our hiking trailhead, I dawned on me that Map Rock is a great name.
 So I named my big product Map Rock in honor of my paleolithic colleagues.

 It turned out SSAS MD didn’t die back in 2011 after all.
 It’s still out there, albeit with “Legacy” starkly stamped on its forehead – in neon and glitter.
 It ended up remaining my prime skill until about 2016.
 Back in 2013, I wrote a blog titled, Is OLAP Terminally Ill?
-I predicted that pre-aggregated OLAP in the style of SSAS MD would rise again someday when the volume of data again leaves the current hardware and software in the dust.
+I predicted that pre-aggregated OLAP in the style of SSAS MD would rise again someday when the volume of data again leaves the capacity of current hardware and software in the dust.

-To be clear, I never did give up on pre-aggregated OLAP as is beautifully captured in SSAS MD.
+To be clear, I never did give up on pre-aggregated OLAP as it is beautifully captured in SSAS MD.
 But I did give up on SSAS MD as a product Microsoft would seriously maintain.
 I knew that even if hardware (the Cloud) can outrun our current definition of massive data in relation to current use cases, the lead will eventually change hands (again and again).

 At this time when there are strong hints that analytical data volumes will make life hard for current compute technologies (some use cases, not all), there is the pre-aggregated OLAP of Kyvos Insights to the rescue.
 I introduced Kyvos in an earlier blog when I began working there last year.
-As SSAS MD ameliorated the limitations of the hardware from the decade or so following 1998, Kyvos SmartOLAP can do the same today for today’s scale.
+As SSAS MD ameliorated the limitations of the hardware from the decade or so following 1998, Kyvos SmartOLAP can do the same today for today’s Cloud scale.

 Happy 10th Birthday to Map Rock, when it began life as an empty Visual Studio C# solution named CorrelationWeb.sln.
 I don’t know what the future holds for that work.
 My feeling is that there are better ways to implement the “Map Rock concepts” today than with my decade-old program.
 I’m thinking mostly about implementing the Map Rock concepts through serverless function capabilities such as Azure Functions and AWS Lambda.